OSFeels/osfeels.com-middleman/source/feelsbot-knit-pattern.md

 ## Head - Sides

-For this, we'll use the heathered teal color only.
+For this, we'll use the heathered teal color (TEA) only.

 We'll need two finished pieces of the below: